 "We think that the development of Cardiff Bay has diminished the multicultural background and history of the area, which was previously known as Tiger Bay, and we wish to celebrate its heritage."Cardiff Youth Council

-We’ve got plenty more exciting art exhibits coming up including the work of Butetown-based artist and photographer Zaid Djerdi who applied through our Participatory Budgeting Art call-out.
+We’ve got plenty more exciting art exhibits for you to enjoy, including the work of Butetown-based artist and photographer Zaid Djerdi who applied through our Participatory Budgeting Art call-out.

-Zaid’s beautiful and striking images will also feature in our front windows and will also appear in the Voices of Change exhibition when we reopen.
+Zaid’s beautiful and striking images feature in our front windows and will also appear in the Voices of Change exhibition when we reopen.

 Zaid’s work has even been spotted by world-famous photographer, Rankin, and will appear in a Sky Arts programme, alongside some of the most iconic photos captured in 2020 so we’re honoured to have his work on display here for you to see.

 "I'm a Butetown resident who loves creating art in many ways.
 I took these images because these people are the brave voices of my thoughts and feelings.
 Taking photos is the one way I’m able to speak what is on my mind.Zaid Djerdi